 It began with one dead and three wounded.
 By Sunday morning, the casualties had risen to two dead – three, if you include the alleged perpetrator – and a total of five wounded.
 Denmark was mourning.
 We were in shock.

 Hours went by, and then we learned who the shooter was; a young man, merely 22-years-old.
 Omar Abdel Hamid El-Hussein came from a non-religious family and struggled his entire life to find a place to belong.
 He tried several times to join an infamous gang, but even they rejected him.
-He had a history of violence – we first heard of him last year, when he was wanted by the police for stabbing an innocent young man in the train.
+He had a history of violence.
+We first heard of him last year, when he was wanted by the police for stabbing an innocent young man on the train.
 In court, he explained he suffered from anxiety attacks, that under the influence of drugs, he was convinced the guy was out to hurt him.
 El-Hussein was sentenced two years, but was released after one.

 The final answer?
 He is a Muslim.
 He is a terrorist.